-a. establishment of a world-wide standardized seismic research network; b. basic and applied research into the generation and propagation of seismic waves and their detection; c. construction of experimental of seismological observatories and a data analysis center; d. monitoring program for obtaining seismic signatures from the present USU.S. series of underground nuclear detonations; e. test and evaluation of on-site inspection techniques
+a. establishment of a world-wide standardized seismic research network; b. basic and applied research into the generation and propagation of seismic waves and their detection; c. construction of experimental of seismological observatories and a data analysis center; d. monitoring program for obtaining seismic signatures from the present U.S. series of underground nuclear detonations; e. test and evaluation of on-site inspection techniques

-– Dr. Charles C. Bates at the 1962 Symposium on the Detection of Underground Objects outlining the goals of the Vela Uniform underground nuclear test detection program
+Dr. Charles C. Bates at the 1962 Symposium on the Detection of Underground Objects outlining the goals of the Vela Uniform underground nuclear test detection program

 I quickly realized that for me this was the future for computers.
 Computers seen not as ways of crunching huge quantities of data or storing enormous ready-made forests of material, but computers are the way of growing little seeds

-– Brian Eno ‘Generative Music’
+Brian Eno, ‘Generative Music’